bjackman/locali-ci/README.md

 ### Writing the test command

-The test command's job is to produce a zero (sucess) or nonzero (failure) status code.
+The test command's job is to produce a zero (success) or nonzero (failure) status code.
 By defualt, it's run from the root directory of a copy of the repository, with the commit to be tested already checked out.